SyneRBI/SIRF/doc/UserGuide.md

 ## Programming chains of Gadgetron gadgets <a name="programming_Gadgetron_chains"></a>

-Gadgetron is a MR reconstruction framework which was designed to process a datastream, i.e. rather than waiting for a complete 3D k-space to be acquired, each readout (frequency encoding line) is processed immidiately (if possible, e.g. Fourier transform along phase encoding can only be applied once all phase encoding lines have been acquired) (https://github.com/gadgetron/gadgetron/wiki/What-Is-The-Gadgetron).
+[Gadgetron](https://github.com/gadgetron/gadgetron/wiki/What-Is-The-Gadgetron) is an MR reconstruction framework which was designed to process a datastream, i.e. rather than waiting for a complete 3D k-space to be acquired, each readout (frequency encoding line) is processed immediately (if possible - e.g. Fourier transform along phase encoding can only be applied once all phase encoding lines have been acquired).
 The reconstruction is performed by a chain of gadgets, i.e. pieces of code implementing specific tasks.
 The chain of gadgets runs on the server, which can be just a command line window, or it can be another computer or a VM.
 In order to set up the chain, the server needs to receive an xml text describing it from the client, which again can be another command line window on the same or another computer.
 The first gadget in the chain then starts waiting for acquisition data to arrive from the client in chunks of certain size.
 Having processed a chunk of data, the first gadget passes the result to the second and starts processing the next chunk and so on.
 The last gadget sends the reconstructed images back to the client.

 ### Creating and running gadget chains by SIRF script  <a name="creating_and_running_gadget_chains"></a>